vincentbarr/vincentbarr.github.com/_posts/2014-08-05-reading-watching-thinking.md

 Vulnz & lulz

 [Exodus: Elon Musk argues that we must put a million people on Mars if we are to ensure that humanity has a future](http://aeon.co/magazine/technology/the-elon-musk-interview-on-mars/)
-Thrilling read; "The absence of any noticeable life [in the observable universe] may be an argument in favour of us being in a simulation"
+Thrilling read; "The absence of any noticeable life [in the observable universe] may be an argument in favour of us being in a simulation."

 [ZapChain](http://www.zapchain.com/home/)
 Social network for Bitcoin enthusiasts.